main projects & archives

 The 9/11 Documentation Project website is dedicated to the ideological roots of the attack.
 The website includes primary source material from the Arab and Islamic printed and electronic media, as well as from TV channels and other types of content published elsewhere.
 MEMRI already possesses the most extensive archives on these subjects, which it has accumulated over the past decade.
 Among the subjects included in this website's archives are written documents from Al-Qaeda and affiliate organizations, speeches and interviews by leaders of Al-Qaeda and affiliate organizations, wills and statements of the 9/11 perpetrators and their colleagues, and recruitment and indoctrination material of these organizations.
 The project also documents ongoing efforts to deny responsibility for 9/11 and to attribute it to others, through various conspiracy theories.

-This project is the only research project in the world that monitors, studies, and translates materials from the Iranian media on a day-to-day basis.
-The project, which is headed by native-born Iranians, has produced hundreds of hours of translations from Iran's most important media outlets and websites, including over 40 newspapers and more than 16 TV channels, as well as hundreds of original analyses on issues of vital importance, such as Iran's pursuit of nuclear capability, the growth of the Iranian military, speeches by Iranian President Mahmoud Ahmadinejad, the increasing influence of the Iranian Revolutionary Guard Corps (IRGC), political unrest in Iran, Friday sermons from Iranian leaders, and much more.
-The project also monitors liberals and reformists in Iran, including the Green Movement, advocates of women's rights and human rights, democracy, and other issues.
+The MEMRI Iran Studies project, headed by native-born Iranians, is the only research project in the world that monitors, studies, and translates content from the Iranian media on a day-to-day basis.
+It has produced hundreds of hours of translations from Iran's most important media outlets and websites, including over 40 newspapers and more than 30 TV channels.
+Additionally, it has published hundreds of original analyses on issues of vital importance, such as Iran's pursuit of its nuclear and ballistic missile capability; the increasing activity of Iran's Islamic Revolutionary Guard Corps (IRGC) within the country and the IRGC Qods Force outside its borders; political unrest in the country and its violent suppression by the regime; speeches and statements by regime and military leaders; and religious sermons by senior religious figures.
+The project also monitors reformists in the country, including women's and human rights activists and others.

 The MEMRI Cyber and Jihad Lab monitors, tracks, translates, and researches jihadi and other types of hacktivist groups and activity, including secular, emanating from the Middle East, Iran, and South Asia, and studies jihadis on social media and online, with a focus on their use of encryption and other technologies.
 It works with tech companies to help come up with solutions for dealing with jihadis and terrorists online, and with legislatures to help develop laws for tackling this phenomenon.
 It also assists the business community in matters of cyberattacks and cyber threats from these sources.